 Another interesting observation from the contest is that Jones has a disproportionately better, more defined, and bulkier physique compared to his fellow competitors.

-This surely raises a question or two on Chris Jones’ steroids use.
+This surely raises a question or two about Chris Jones' use of steroids.

 Chris Jones’ Stats And Accomplishments